 You might think you're saving calories for later, but because you're hungry, and probably a little excited, you're going to go overboard.
 If you've got big plans for tonight, then be careful with what you eat today.
 Like I said, don't skip a meal, but make your meals low cal and nutritious.
 Eat more fresh fruit and green and colorful vegetables.

-Holiday diet tip #1 is share your dessert.
+Holiday diet tip #6 is for the buffet.